holyspiritomb/autpunk.space/src/other-people/podcasts.md

 * <a href="https://maximumfun.org/podcasts/sawbones/">Sawbones: A Marital Tour of Misguided Medicine</a> is about the history of bad ways to treat diseases, as told by a family doctor to her husband.
 * <a href="https://complexly.com/shows/scishow-tangents/">Scishow Tangents</a> is like the science communication Youtube show SciShow, but with more butt facts and after-dark humor.
 * <a href="https://maximumfun.org/podcasts/lets-learn-everything/">Let's Learn Everything</a> is three people infodumping to each other and loving it.
+* <a href="https://www.superduperstitious.com/">Superduperstitious</a> is about enjoying the stories of paranormal experiences while exploring scientific explanations for them.

 ## Culture
 * <a href="https://www.conspirituality.net/">Conspirituality</a> investigates the intersection of far-right conspiracism and New Age movements.